 Rheumatoid arthritis is an autoimmune disease that attacks the lining in your joints.
-For unknown reasons, your body’s immune system mistakenly attacks the synovial lining, which helps lubricate your joints and allows for smooth movement.
-Inflammation and swelling damages the lining and causes pain and stiffness, making it harder for you to move.
+For unknown reasons, your body’s immune system mistakenly attacks the synovial lining that helps lubricate your joints and allows for smooth movement.
+Inflammation and swelling damage the lining and cause pain and stiffness, making it harder for you to move.

 Because rheumatoid arthritis is an autoimmune disease, there isn’t a way to cure it.
 That doesn’t mean there isn’t a way to treat it, however.
 Taking care of this condition is extremely important for alleviating pain, protecting your joints from damage, and preserving your range of motion and mobility.
 Once the disease has been accurately diagnosed, our specialists will begin aggressive treatments to relieve your discomfort and slow the progression of the condition.

 Rheumatoid arthritis is a condition you don’t want to ignore.
 The sooner you have it diagnosed and begin treatment, the more likely you can prevent the disease from taking over your joints.
 Preserve your mobility and independence while alleviating pain now, instead of waiting until you struggle to walk to get help.
-Our specialists at Gulf South Foot & Ankle, LLC will help you take care of your lower limbs so you can still do the things you love.
-Connect with our offices online or by phone.
-Call our Metairie office at (504) 708-4810 or our Covington office at (85) 809-1464.
+Our specialists at Gulf South Foot & Ankle, LLC, will help you take care of your lower limbs so you can still do the things you love.